kleopatra999/mapzen-docs/tangram/walkthrough.md

 ###Put a Tangram map into production

 This map uses Mapzen's vector tile service for the data.
-If you want to put this map into production beyond the purposes of this tutorial, you'll need to [sign up for a free API key](https://mapzen.com/developers/) and substitute your own key for the one provided in the demo.
-The vector tile service is free, but the API key helps prevent individual users from degrading the overall system performance.
+If you want to put this map into production beyond the purposes of this tutorial, you'll need to [sign up for an API key](https://mapzen.com/developers/) and substitute your own key for the one provided in the demo.
+The API key helps prevent individual users from degrading the overall system performance.
 Follow these steps to learn how to change the API key.

 1. Sign in at https://mapzen.com/developers/ using your GitHub account.
 2. Under Vector Tiles, click +New Key.